Customizations in Malware Protection for EC2 - Amazon GuardDuty

 To include EC2 instances in malware scan

 If you want to scan an EC2 instance, add its tag to the inclusion list.
 When you add a tag to an inclusion tags list, an EC2 instance that doesn't contain any of the added tags is skipped from the malware scan.
 If you add multiple tags to the inclusion tags list, an EC2 instance that contains at least one of those tags is included in the malware scan.
-Sometimes, an EC2 instance may be skipped during the scanning process.
+Sometimes, an EC2 instance may be skipped during the scanning process because of other reasons.
 For more information, see Reasons for skipping resource during malware scan.

 Choose your preferred access method to add a tag associated with an EC2 instance, to an inclusion list.